 (e) The completion of at least three full years of employment in the role of licensed vocational technical teacher in the program area of the license or three years of experience as a Department approved Criminal Justice vocational technical teacher.

+(f) Starting July 1, 2021, possession of an SEI Teacher Endorsement.

-(f) The completion of 39 college degree credits or the equivalent as follows:
+(g) The completion of 39 college degree credits or the equivalent as follows:

 Six college degree credits in English to include three college degree credits in English Composition 101 or a higher level and three additional college degree credits in higher level English.